mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 or other options from being installed in a chassis based on a standard missile or torpedo bus.
-This section generally refers to both missiles and torpedoes as ‘missiles’; design constraints for missile and torpedo- based robots are the same, although differences in Size are specifically noted.
+This section generally refers to both missiles and torpedoes as ‘missiles’; design constraints for missile and torpedo-based robots are the same, although differences in Size are specifically noted.

 Specialised missile robots consist of two types: those